-Growing Our Green Rooftops
+City of Melbourne: Growing Our Green Rooftops

-We have designed a new method to identify and measure living rooftop green spaces, green building facades, and a process to determine viable new rooftop garden and solar panel locations.
+We have designed a new method to identify and measure living rooftop green spaces, and green building facades, and a process to determine viable new rooftop garden and solar panel locations.
 The latest data suite helps city councils meet their urban greening and cooling targets and implement more climate change mitigation activities with strong data backing.

 Cities globally are learning how important the urban forest is for livability and reducing the effects of climate change, and are exploring new ways to renew unused spaces.
 This new capability is ready to meet the Australian market and apply the base methodology to any 3D city dataset the company has captured.